Johnny Sauter: 2001–2008

 In May 2018, Sauter returned to the Nationwide (now Xfinity) Series at Dover; he drove the No. 23 GMS car in place of the suspended Spencer Gallagher.
-He ran the race at New Hampshire Motor Speedway as well in the summer, finishing 19th.
+He ran the race at New Hampshire Motor Speedway as well in the summer, finishing nineteenth.

 On January 9, 2019, GMS announced the team had parted ways with Sauter.
 He later rejoined ThorSport to drive the No. 13.
 Sauter won his first race of the season at Dover in May.
 At Iowa, Sauter was parked by NASCAR for wrecking Austin Hill under caution on lap 139 of 200.
 As a result of the incident, he was suspended for the following week's race at Gateway, although he was given a waiver, allowing him to remain playoff eligible if he won a race.
 Myatt Snider was announced to substitute for Sauter at Gateway.
 Sauter was eliminated from the playoffs at Las Vegas when he finished 29th after experiencing an engine failure that also plagued three other trucks.
 Ilmor, the manufacturer of the engines, took responsibility for the NT1 engines that suffered from severe detonation due to the combination of the high engine load condition combined with the extreme weather conditions in Las Vegas.
 Despite Ilmor's announcement, NASCAR denied ThorSport's request to reinstate Sauter and Grant Enfinger into the playoffs.
-At Talladega, Sauter appeared to have won the race, but was penalized and placed in 14th for blocking Riley Herbst below the yellow line on the final lap, effectively giving the win to Spencer Boyd.
+At Talladega, Sauter appeared to have won the race, but was penalized and placed in fourteenth for blocking Riley Herbst below the yellow line on the final lap, effectively giving the win to Spencer Boyd.
 He finished 6th in the final standings.

-After he failed to win a race for the first time since 2015 as well as missed the Playoffs for the first time in his career in 2020, ThorSport Racing announced a manufacturer change from Ford to Toyota in 2021.
-Sauter finished 13th in the 2020 standings, the first time that he finished outside the top ten in the series.
+In 2020, Sauter failed to win a race for the first time since 2015 as well as missed the Truck Series playoffs for the first time since it was implemented in 2016.
+On top of that, that year was the first time that Sauter finished outside the top-ten in the Truck Series final standings when running full-time in the series (he finished thirteenth in the 2020 standings).
+In 2021, ThorSport Racing switched manufacturers from Ford back to Toyota (their manufacturer from 2012 to 2017).
+Despite that, Sauter's season wasn't much better he missed the playoffs went winless again, and finished twelfth in the final standings.